AugustUnderground/augustunderground.github.io/src/index.md

 ### about

 PhD student at <a href="https://www.electronics-and-drives.de/">E&amp;D</a> working on machine learning methods for EDA.
-Free software and Unix enthusiast.
+Free software, Unix and Functional Programming enthusiast.

 ### contact